elos/culture/protocol/git.md

      git checkout master # return to master git reset --hard HEAD~2 # ~N, where N is the number of commits you made on master
 ```
+this may not be the correct way to go [see here](http://stackoverflow.com/questions/1628563/move-the-most-recent-commits-to-a-new-branch-with-git).

 Rebasing
 --------